MicrochipTech/ml-dsPIC33CK-LVMC-Data-Logger/README.md

 * motorBench® Development Suite [Software Plugin Details](https://www.microchip.com/en-us/solutions/technologies/motor-control-and-drive/motorbench-development-suite)

 # How to Configure, Compile, and Flash
-The steps below explain the process of configuring the the data logger firmware build, compiling it, and flashing it to the dsPIC33CK device.
+The steps below explain the process of configuring the data logger firmware build, compiling it, and flashing it to the dsPIC33CK device.

 1. Plug your  dsPIC33CK Low Voltage Motor Control (LVMC) Development Board into your PC via USB.